 Before assessing trust or safety, we must first define what TechMapz actually is.

-TechMapz portrays itself as a platform covering:
+TechMapz.com describes itself as a platform for:

 Legitimacy involves both technical reality and organizational transparency.